Computational advances and challenges in simulations of turbulence and star formation: Hydrodynamics

-Here we introduce the basic set of MHD equations (Sect.~\ref{sec:mhd}), which provide the foundation for the remainder of the review, and we discuss challenges associated with the choice of initial and boundary conditions for star-formation simulations (Sect.~\ref{sec:ics}).
+Here we introduce the basic set of MHD equations, which provide the foundation for the remainder of the review.
+We introduce the basics of different discretisation methods (mesh, particle, hybrid), magnetic field divergence control, and discuss challenges associated with the choice of initial and boundary conditions for star-formation simulations.